Get Your Contract Dispute Case Packet — Force Payment Without Court

 In the quiet town of Keyes, California (95328), a dispute between two local businesses spiraled into an intense arbitration battle that tested not only contractual boundaries but also personal reputations.

-The Parties: GreenLeaf Landscaping LLC, owned by Marcus Rivera, and Oakridge Supply Co., run by Evelyn Chen, had a longstanding supplier-client relationship.
+The Parties: a local business, owned by the claimant, and Oakridge Supply Co., run by the claimant, had a longstanding supplier-client relationship.
 In January 2023, they signed a contract worth $125,000 for Oakridge to supply GreenLeaf with premium plants and materials by April 30, 2023.

 The Dispute: Problems began in late March when Oakridge delivered only half the order.
 GreenLeaf claimed that the short delivery caused missed project deadlines and lost business worth $40,000.
 Oakridge responded that supply chain disruptions, caused by unforeseen weather events up north, made full delivery impossible and that the contract's force majeure clause excused their delay.